-This is a collaborative post, so I may have received payment for including one or more of the links it contains.
+This is a collaborative post, so I may have received payment for including one or more of the links it contains about travel.
 The Advertising Standards Authority sees this as advertising but I only share content that I think will interest you.

 Travelling as a family is an amazing way to build incredible memories together.
 Exposing children to other countries, cultures and languages can be fantastic to go alongside their regular education, giving them a base to become well-rounded, outward-looking adults.

 Some families opt to drop everything and take a ‘family gap year’, but what if you don’t want to put life on hold for a year?
 Not everybody has the option to put their job on pause, or feel comfortable pulling the children out of school for that long.
 Instead, if you have toddlers, what about an extended family trip before the kids are in full-time education?
 Take a sabbatical for a month or two and go and see the world.

 Think carefully about where you plan to visit.
 Toddlers will have different needs to older children when it comes to travel, so make sure you’ve taken that into account.
 Staying somewhere with access to schools is less important, but you may need to think carefully about medical care where you’re heading.
 Toddlers may still need standard childhood vaccinations, and if any of those fall while you’re away, you’ll need to make sure you can get the required vaccination safely wherever you are.
 Toddlers are also pretty accident prone, so knowing there’s a good, english speaking Doctor within easy reach will give you more peace of mind.

 You’ll also need somewhere to live when you get there.
 If you have friends or family who live abroad, could you consider staying with them?
 If you’re going to stay in the same place, consider renting a home for a few months.
 There are great online resources to find property abroad whether you’re looking for a studio for rent in Singapore, or a large house in France.